Tonga national under-20 football team

-The Tonga national under-20 football team represents Tonga in international Under 20 or youth football competitions and is controlled by the Tonga Football Association.
+The Tonga national under-20 football team represents Tonga in international Under–20 or youth football competitions and is controlled by the Tonga Football Association.

 OFC

-The OFC Under 20 Qualifying Tournament is a tournament held once every two years to decide the only two qualification spots for the Oceania Football Confederation (OFC) and its representatives at the FIFA U-20 World Cup.
+The OFC Under-20 Qualifying Tournament is held once every two years to decide the only two qualification spots for the Oceania Football Confederation (OFC) and its representatives at the FIFA U-20 World Cup.